d-j-liu/Sieve/README.md

-# sieve-java
+# Sieve
-Visualize how the sieve algorithm finds prime numbers.
+Visualize on Android how the sieve algorithm finds prime numbers.